nafees-iqbal/NLProc-Proj-M-SS25/README.md

 ---

+## To run the project first run the requirements.txt to install necessary packages
+''pip install -r requirements.txt''

 ## 📂 Branch Info

 All previous week's work and corresponding README files can be found in their respective branches.